Definition of Data

 - Data is the plural form of datum (or data point), a single fact or observation.

-- Data is typically numeric or textual.
+- Data is typically numeric (quantitative) or textual (qualitative).

 - Qualitative Research Resources – Books, Journals, and Helpful Links